adean1998/mapping-met-museum/index.md

 # Further Uses / Future Directions

 There are several pontential enhancements for this project:
-- Research could be performed to determine more specific locations of origin for objects (rather than just their country)
+- Research could be performed to determine more specific locations of origin for objects (rather than just grouping them by country).
-- Contributions from experts and cultural representatives
+- Contributions from cultural representatives could provide insights into the works' culture- and location-based classifications.
+- Fine-grained data from cultural representatives and other experts could enhance object metadata and tombstone information.
+- The data could be used to create maps that reflect concentrations of objects in various locations.
-- Fine-grained data could be created about objects and their corresponding cultures Create map that reflects concentrations of objects Determine other trends in the Met's collecting practices, such as the gender of the artists, the cultural classifications, or the number of objects in each department.
+- This data could also help determine other trends in the Met's collecting practices, such as the gender of the artists, the cultural classifications, or the number of objects in each department.

 # Files List
 - A csv